morden35/openstates-scrapers/README.md

 ### House

 The House class is set up to scrape the house ['list' page](https://ilga.gov/house/default.asp?GA=102).
-This class sets the 'source' and 'chamber' attributes before calling the LegList class.
+This class defines the 'source' and 'chamber' attributes before calling the LegList class.

 ### Senate

 The Senate class is set up to scrape the senate ['list' page](https://ilga.gov/senate/default.asp?GA=102).
-This class sets the 'source' and 'chamber' attributes before calling the LegList class.
+This class defines the 'source' and 'chamber' attributes before calling the LegList class.

 ### LegList

 The goal of the LegList class is to scrape information for each Senator and Representative from the given 'list' pages.
 To do so, we first define our XPath selector.
-The selector identifies the rows (represented by <tr> html elements) we want to input into the process_item() function.
-So, process_item() will be called for each <tr> from the selector (61 rows for the Senate page, 120 rows for the House page).
+The selector identifies the rows (represented by `<tr>` html elements) we want to input into the process_item() function.
+So, process_item() will be called for each `<tr>` from the selector (61 rows for the Senate page, 120 rows for the House page).

 For each row, process_item() will then scrape the availble information (name, party, district) using CSS selectors and add it to the ScrapePerson object. process_item() also scrapes the 'detail link' for each row, which is the url to that Senator's/Representative's detailed page.